stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ```

 The specified type may be any type that is less polymorphic than the type of
-the original function, I like this example from GHC user manual, it states
+the original function.
+I like this example from GHC user manual, it states
 that

 ```haskell